WynoraLabs

 • Math Procedures (if administered) — about 30 items

 Item counts above reflect current Stanford 10 Primary 3 specifications and may shift in future test editions.
-Sources: Pearson Stanford 10 documentation; Florida Administrative Rule 6A-1.094221, F.A.C.
+Sources: Pearson Stanford 10 documentation; Florida Administrative Rule 6A-1.094221, F.A.C.; Florida Portfolio Plus Grade 3 (Benchmark Education Company).

 Section 2

-Reading Vocabulary uses three task types (synonyms, multiple-meaning words, vocabulary in context).
+Reading Vocabulary uses three task types (synonym, multiple-meaning words, vocabulary in context).
 Reading Comprehension draws from three text types (literary, informational, functional).
 Knowing the mode changes the strategy.

 Synonym